hmrc/pillar2-service-guide/source/documentation/index.md

 ## Testing Requirements

-You can test the Pillar 2 Submission API in the [HMRC Developer Hub](https://developer.qa.tax.service.gov.uk/api-documentation).
-You will need to register for an account before you start, and there are instructions for new starters in the [user guide](https://developer.qa.tax.service.gov.uk/api-documentation/docs/using-the-hub).
-The API landing page contains specific information for testing the Pillar 2 Submission API.
+You can test the Pillar 2 API in the [HMRC Developer Hub](https://developer.tax.service.gov.uk/api-documentation).
+You will need to register for an account before you start, and there are instructions for new starters in the [user guide](https://developer.tax.service.gov.uk/api-documentation/docs/using-the-hub).
+The API landing page contains specific information for testing the Pillar 2 API.

 ## Software Requirements

-Any software solutions which integrate with the Pillar 2 Submission API should comply with the requirements listed here.
+Any software solutions which integrate with the Pillar 2 API should comply with the requirements listed here.

 ### Compatible Software